EdgeFirstAI/documentation/docs/perception/dev/examples/model.md

 ### Receive a message

-We can now receive a message on the subscriber.
-After receiving the message, we will need to deserialize it.
+We can now await a message from that subscriber from an asynchronous function.
+After receiving the message, we will pass that message along to our processing function in a new thread to avoid missing messages.

 === "Python"

     ``` python
-    from edgefirst.schemas.edgefirst_msgs import Detect

-    # Receive a message
+    async def boxes2d_handler(drain):
+    while True:
-    msg = subscriber.recv()
+        msg = await drain.get_latest()

-    # deserialize message
-    detection = Detect.deserialize(msg.payload.to_bytes())
+        thread = threading.Thread(target=boxes2d_worker, args=[msg])
+        thread.start()

+        while thread.is_alive():
+            await asyncio.sleep(0.001)
+        thread.join()
     ```

 === "Rust"